jarrettv/Mini-V/docs/BuildGuide.md

 * Fasten the Y-rail using M3x6 (10) to get proper spacing
   * Note: your Y-rail needs to be cut precisely for this design
 * Add T-nuts to each using M3x10 (2) then slide-in between extrusions

+> [!CAUTION]
+> The following steps requires precise measurements, so take your time

 * Use calipers and set to 140mm from very top to top of mount
   * Note: you should see 245mm from lower extrustion to bottom of mount
-  * Note: this is a critical measurement for this build so take your time to get it right
   * TODO: Add diagram
 * Tighten down Y-rail mount on both sides

 <p align="center">
   <img width="600" src="../images/05_y_rail_install.jpg">
 </p>

 ### Front and rear idlers
 * Flatten mating surfaces and screw together front idler using M3x20 (1)